Abonia1/ML-CNN-NLP-SentimentAnalyse/README.md

 Theano 0.8.2/Tensorflow 1.0.0
 Keras 1.2.2

-NOTE:I advise better to go with Anaconda bnavigator which will provide you 1000+ datascience packages.
+NOTE:I advise better to go with Anaconda navigator which will provide you 1000+ datascience packages.

 IDE:
 Atom(best for me)